This Month’s That Mama is single mama of two, Marina Mathews, founder of PR powerhouse Marina Mathews Communications

 Our popular That Mama series is all about introducing our readers to inspiring and entrepreneurial mamas in Singapore; this month’s mama, Marina Mathews, is one of those stunning do-it-all ladies taking everything in stride.
-In addition to founding and running PR firm Chrysler Communications (next up on the calendar: the fabulous F1 shindig Podium Lounge), she’s a sassy single mama to two boys whom she affectionately refers to as her ‘little Cro-zilians‘, 8-year-old Sebastian and 5-year-old Samuel.
+In addition to founding and running PR firm Marina Mathews Communications (next up on the calendar: the fabulous F1 shindig Podium Lounge), she’s a sassy single mama to two boys whom she affectionately refers to as her ‘little Cro-zilians‘, 8-year-old Sebastian and 5-year-old Samuel.
 Marina is a goldmine of tips on getting your life sorted — from how to store your kids’ art, to getting a routine set up for the little ones, to making sure your finances are in order.

 Can you tell us a little about yourself and your family?